-Just as any start-up, we are always evolving to address gaps in the matrimonial markets, and to provide greater value to customers, just as any start-up.
+Just as any start-up, we are always evolving to address gaps in the matrimonial markets, and to provide greater value to our customers.
 One such endeavour was launching the assisted search service on M.B.A.

-Finding relevant prospects for my clients on matrimonial websites is somewhat like this – orchestrating magic out of platforms that’s nothing but a last resort for most people on it.
+Finding relevant prospects for my clients on matrimonial websites is about orchestrating magic out of platforms that’s nothing but a last resort for most people on it.
 My clients are always made aware of the possibility of miracles happening here, rather the lack it.
-My clients understand this perfectly, and they simply hire me to save bandwidth, and heartburn.
+My clients understand this perfectly, and they simply hire me to save them bandwidth, and heartburn.
 But in the process, I found myself feeling terribly unsatisfied.
 I felt as if we were on a thread mill, constantly acting, spending very little time on facilitating introspection for my clients.
 I don’t know if it was the service mandate where I refrained from providing unsolicited advice or the service design attracted certain types of people, but my experience was quite homogenous across clients of each gender.